bluurryy/cargo-insert-docs/README.md

 ## Known Issues

-- **Can't resolve links to certain items in foreign crates:**
+- **Can't resolve links to certain items in foreign crates**

   Due to limitations of the rustdoc json format, `cargo-insert-docs` currently can't resolve the following items in foreign crates:
   - methods
   - enum variants
   - associated types
   - associated constants

-- **Can't resolve rescursive imports and some cases of glob imports:**
+- **Can't resolve rescursive imports and some cases of glob imports**

   The rustdoc json output currently doesn't give us information what imports resolve to.
   Resolving imports can be very complicated with cycles, shadowing, renaming and visibility, (see [rustdoc-types#51](https://github.com/rust-lang/rustdoc-types/issues/51) and [rust#111338](https://github.com/rust-lang/rust/issues/111338)).
-I have no plans of re-implementing name resolution myself and hope it becomes part of the json format at some point.
+I have no plans of re-implementing proper rust name resolution myself and hope it becomes part of the json format at some point.

 ## Acknowledgements